jt2002/Data-Science-for-Powerball/README.md

 1. A 69-columns matrix
 2. A 26-columns matrix

-Each row represents one draw where the winning number is 1 and 0 otherwise.
+Each row represents one draw where the columns of the winning number is 1 and 0 otherwise.

-Then, the script picks 5 white balls and 1 powerball and prints the predicted winning number.
+Then, the script picks 5 white balls and 1 powerball and prints the predicts winning number.

 When using `random.seed(0)`, Powerball to play is `[9, 33, 41, 48, 56] [24]`